NotCompsky/webcache/README.md

 * large files (above around 500KB) should be saved as files and inserted via specifying the filepath, they should not be uploaded
   * This is because the server cannot handle large incoming requests - there is some as-yet-unidentified bug

+Missing features:

+* No HTTPS
+  * If you require this, run it behind a reverse proxy like nginx
+* Does not respect CORS headers
+  * Currently, CORS headers are written for maximum security - thus many assets do not load except in `local-only mode`

 # Compiling

 Prerequisites: